elidub/udens/src/udens/README.md

-# `subN`
+# `udens`

 To infer the posteriors of (x,y,M) pixels with image segmentation (ImgSeg).

 - `__init__.py` contains `ImgSegmNetwork`, the setup of the ImgSegm network.
 It does not use the standard swyft classifiers.
+- `bounds.py` some start for bounding, but it is not up to date currenntly
 - `classifier.py`: the custom classifiers designed for UNet.
-- `unet.py`: only the actual neural network

-Files below should be placed somewhere else, but I didn't what a good location would be
 - `inference.py`: the custom inference for the UNet predictions
+- `interpret.py`: necessities for calibration and observations
+- `lavalamp.py`: plot function to plot the nice lavalamp
-- `logging_utils_subN.py`: custom plotting of the inference
+- `log.py`: custom plotting of the inference in tensorboard
 - `plot.py` function that plots multiple `plt.imshow` easy
+- `unet.py`: only the actual neural network

 To do:
 - `DEVICE = 'cuda'` is all over the place, should be initiated in model classes.